 Mr. Odom graduated from Florida State College, formally known as Florida Community College, with an Associate’s Degree.
 He received a Bachelor’s Degree in Business Administration of Finance and a Minor in Economics at the University of North Florida in 2008.
 He was the Vice President of the Finance & Investment Society in 2008.
 In 2007, he worked for the Fourth Judicial Circuit Finance & Accounting Department as an OPS Fiscal Assistant.
 He participated in the Students in Free Enterprise, Member of Capital Markets Project, and Top 5/100.
 He worked for Deutsche Bank AG in 2008 as an Operations Analyst-Closing and Compliance Functions.

 Mr. Odom also interned for the Law Office of Kevin Cobbin under senior attorney Kevin Cobbin on the Marissa Alexander case that brought state wide attention to the disproportionate harsh sentences involving minimum mandatory sentencing laws.

 He speaks at various grade schools, community events and organizations.
-Some examples are know your rights forums, from the block to the Boardroom, diversity on the bench and The American Muslim Democratic Caucus.
+Some examples are know your rights forums, from the block to the Boardroom, and diversity on the bench.
 He is an active member of the New Mount Olive Baptist Church where he is the Director for the Sunday School Intermediate Department.